DrAm33n/EDA-of-ICU-Sepsis-Patients/README.md

 - Seaborn – Statistical visualization
 - Plotly – Interactive visualizations

+## Data Preprocessing

+- The column names and records were translated to English
+- Processed missing values
+- Replaced inconsistent data
+- Removed nonessential datas
+- Derivation of new columns - NLR,MLR
+- Convertion of datatype

+## Data Explorations

+- Done in the format of univariate, bivariate and multivariate
+- Using groupby,filter, pivotvtables and aggregations for analysis
+- Heatmap- correlations of clinical parameters
+- Pie Chart - Gender and antibiotic distribution
+- Bar Chart - To compare mortality rate and vitals
+- Box Plots - To analyse sepsis severity

 ## Key Insights

 - Patients with multiple comorbidities tend to have higher mortality risk and longer ICU stays.